Skip to Content

 How to Find the Best Hikes for Kids

-There are many great resources for finding hikes in an area.
+There are many great resources for finding family hikes in an area.
 Even blogs like our own are great for getting info from other parents who have done the hike with kids.

 We typically start by using AllTrails to narrow down the options in the area.
 We also will do internet research to see if anyone has written a blog post about it.